Karmabunny/kbrdb/README.md

 For example, `BRPOPLPUSH` is deprecated in v6.2 and might be removed in the distant future.
 In this case, the library would be able to dynamically replace (based on the server version) this with `BLMOVE`.

+### Plans for v2

+There is a preference for the millisecond version of a command, particularly TTL parameters.
+This is clearly misleading and already wildly inconsistent.
+Ideally this changes so that a 'float' is converted to the millisecond version and integer remains unchanged.
+Thus the input is always 'seconds'.

+Type errors are currently (hopefully) always a `null` return.
+This can quite confusing at times, or helpful in others.
+Version 2 will likely permit both, defaulting to emitting exceptions.

 ### Config

 - `host` - server name + port